stefanDeveloper/heiDGAF/docs/pipeline.rst

 Core Functionality
 ------------------

-The `Log Collection` stage is responsible for retrieving loglines from the :ref:`Log Storage<Stage 1: Log Storage>`, parsing their information fields, and validating the data.
+The `Log Collection` stage is responsible for retrieving loglines from the :ref:`Log Storage<stage-1-log-storage>`, parsing their information fields, and validating the data.
 Each field is checked to ensure it is of the correct type and format.
 This stage ensures that all data is accurate, reducing the need for further verification in subsequent stages.